 Pre-Deployment Program (PDP):

 Horse Rhythm is very proactive with our troops.
 HRF has a pre-deployment program that our troops participate in prior to deployment.
 While the troops are deployed, we keep close contact with those individuals via email and Skype.
-Then upon their return, we re-enter them back into their program.
+Then upon their return, we re-enter them back into the program.
 This is a three part program.
-We have launched our first initial PDP and we are presently in the 2nd part of that program.
+We launched the first PDP and we are presently in the second portion of that program.

-With the increased number of women serving in the military, it is important that we understand their unique health issues.
-Our female soldiers face a variety of distress while serving in combat.
-These veterans are also overwhelmed with problems unique to their gender — guilt over leaving children behind, sexual harassment and a more difficult time transitioning back to civilian life.
+With the increased number of women serving in the military, it is important that we understand their unique health issues; our female soldiers face a variety of additional stressors while serving in combat.
+These veterans are also overwhelmed with problems unique to their gender — increased guilt over leaving children behind, sexual harassment and a more difficult time transitioning back to civilian life.
 On the surface, the problems facing female veterans, especially those homeless or suffering through addiction seem to be identical to the struggles of male veterans in the same situation.
 While equally capable as their male counterparts, female soldiers have a different experience in the military and thus a different response to those troubles.

 Given that traumatic exposure is common among firefighters, it is not surprising that high rates of PTSD have been found.
-Studies have found that anywhere between approximately 7% and 37% of firefighters meet criteria for a current diagnosis of PTSD.
-It is clear from these studies that there is a big range in PTSD rates among firefighters.
+Studies have found that an average of 22% of firefighters meet criteria for a current diagnosis of PTSD.
 HRF’s programs will address this issue among other needs for our firefighters in helping them with developing coping mechanisms.